consuldemocracy/consuldemocracy/CONTRIBUTING.md

 * Follow [the seven rules of a great commit message](https://chris.beams.io/posts/git-commit/)

 When we review your pull request and ask for changes, if you're proficient using `git rebase` edit existing commits instead of adding new ones.
 If you aren't proficient with `git rebase`, ignore this point.

-## Other ways of contributing without coding

-* If you think there's a feature missing, or find a bug, create an issue (make sure it has not already been reported).
-* You can also help promoting the project talking about it in your social networks.

-## How to report an issue

-* Try to use a descriptive and to-the-point title
-* It's a good idea to include some of these sections:
-  * Steps to reproduce the bug
-  * Expected behaviour/response
-  * Actual response
-* Sometimes it is also helpful if you mention your operating system, browser version and installed plugins.

-Thanks! :heart: :heart: :heart:

 ## Contributors